When and why is China’s National Day celebrated?

 Also, all over China, there are often light shows and fireworks to commemorate the National Day.
 Here I leave the link of a video where you can see the spectacular light shows they do in different places in China.

 There was nothing else to highlight.
 Thus, I ended up spending my days in Beijing wandering the streets and seeing temples, of which the Temple of Confuncio is worth a visit.

 After two days I took off back to Kunming.
-This time I did choose to travel by plane from Beijing to Kunming.
+This time I have chosen to travel by plane from Beijing to Kunming.
 The trip from Beijing to Kunming usually costs about 100 euros and it usually takes two hours of flight.
-It cross China from one end to the other.
+It crosses China from one end to the other.
 I was without a job, without a flat and without friends (everyone I had met before in Kunming had either returned home or gone to different destinations).
-I was preparing to start from scratch again but, as they say, with enthusiasm, everything is possible.
+I was preparing to start from scratch again, but, as they say, with enthusiasm, everything is possible.

 A journey of a thousand miles begins with the first step.